 To date, Mt.
 Binaratan is one of the most popular tourist spots in Natonin.

 Mt.
 Patiking is also a popular destination among the locals.
 Atop this mountain is a big boulder.
 It resembles the head of an elephant, and thus, the zenith of Patiking is called the, “Elephant Head.”
 Standing on this boulder, one can also see the extensive rice terraces and different barangays of Natonin.
 This also offers a stunning view of the Siffu River as it snakes its way among the mountains.
 It is best to come here early morning to catch a glimpse of the spectacular sunrise.
 From the national road at sitio Purag of barangay Banao, it takes 45 minutes of hike to get here.
+This is one of the promising tourist spots in Natonin.

 Chasing waterfalls in Natonin